jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/The Weierstrass monster function.md

 ###### _proof:_

-We can move the differentiability into the integral and use [[Fourier Analysis --- math-139/notes/Convolutions#Properties of convolution|commutativity of convolution]] to get
+We can move the differentiability into the integral and use [[Fourier analysis --- math-139/notes/Convolutions#Properties of convolution|commutativity of convolution]] to get
 $$
 (F_{N} * g)'(x_{0}) = \int_{-\pi}^\pi F_{N}'(x_{0} - t) g(t) \, dt = \int_{-\pi}^\pi F_{N}'(t) g(x_{0} - t) \, dt
 $$